splunk/splunk-operator/docs/AppFramework.md

        * Configuring an IAM through  "Managed Indentity" role assigment to give read access for your bucket (azure blob container).
 For more details see [Setup Azure bob access with Managed Indentity](#setup-azure-bob-access-with-managed-indentity)
        * Or, create a Kubernetes Secret Object with the static storage credentials.
            * Example: `kubectl create secret generic azureblob-secret --from-literal=azure_sa_name=mystorageaccount --from-literal=azure_sa_secret_key=wJalrXUtnFEMI/K7MDENG/EXAMPLE_AZURE_SHARED_ACCESS_KEY`
+   * GCP bucket:
+       * Configure credentials through either a Kubernetes secret (e.g., storing a GCP service account key in key.json) or use Workload Identity for secure access:
+          * Kubernetes Secret: Create a Kubernetes secret using the service account JSON key file for GCP access.
+            * Example: `kubectl create secret generic gcs-secret --from-file=key.json=path/to/your-service-account-key.json`
+          * Workload Identity: Use Workload Identity to associate the Kubernetes service account used by the Splunk Operator with a GCP service account that has the Storage Object Viewer IAM role for the required bucket.

 3. Create unique folders on the remote storage volume to use as App Source locations.